art-egorov/ilund4u/docs/ExampleDrivenGuide/cmd_guide.md

 If you run this command for fun and want to change it back you can use `ilund4u --mac`.

 **Downloading HMM models:** ilund4u uses pyhmmer for additional functional annotation of proteins with hmmscan versus a set of databases.
-You can download these database from our server ([data-sharing.atkinson-lab.com/iLund4u](https://data-sharing.atkinson-lab.com/iLund4u/)) by running `ilund4u --get-hmms` command.
+You can download these database from our server ([data-sharing.atkinson-lab.com/iLund4u](https://data-sharing.atkinson-lab.com/iLund4u/)) by running the following command:
+`ilund4u --get-hmms`
 List of databases: AMR: AMRFinderPlus (v.
 02.05.2024.2); Anti-defence: dbAPIS_Acr (v.
 19.09.2023); Defence: DefenceFinder (v.
 1.2.4), CasFinder (v.
 3.1.0); Virulence: VFDB (v.
 10.05.2024).

 ^^For this demonstration we will use pharokka-generated gff files with sequences of 70 P2-like phages.
 Gff files are stored at: *ilund4u_data/guide/gff_files*.^^